Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/02-super_sampling_rate_fir/SingleStreamSSR/README.md

 Click **Generate** and then **Exit**.
 The generated files, `PhaseIn_0.txt` to `PhaseIn_3.txt`, must contain mainly 0s, with a few 1s and 2s.

 Type `make all` and wait for the `vitis_analyzer` GUI to display.
 The AMD Vitis™ Analyzer shows the graph, its device implementation, and the complete simulation timeline.
-In this specific case, the graph is simple (a single kernel) and the implementation is on a single AI Engine.
+In this case, the graph contains 16 kernels arranged in a 4x4 grid, and the implementation uses 16 AI Engines.

 Click **Graph** to visualize the graph of the application: